 Is there anything else we should know about bringing someone with disabilities to Universal Studios Hollywood?

-Just as with other situations, do your research on what attractions may be safe and interesting for your person with special needs.
-Guests whose medical situations can be affected by smoke and fog can pick up a pamphlet at Guest Relations to learn which rides or attractions have those effects.
-You can also read about which rides accommodate a service animal or which attractions are best for guests who have a fear of heights or small spaces.
+Just as with other situations, research which attractions may be safe and interesting for your family member with special needs.
+You can pick up a Guide for Rider Safety at Guest Relations or view it in advance.
+The pamphlet can help guests avoid smoke and fog or certain lighting.
+You can also read about which rides accommodate a service animal.
+Find out which attractions are best for guests who have a fear of heights or small spaces.

 Set yourselves up for success by knowing the limitations of your special needs guest.
 Take frequent breaks, bring spray bottles to keep cool and stay hydrated.
 Make good decisions about what kind of attractions your friend or family member can enjoy and even handle.

-We hope this information about the Universal Studios Hollywood Guest Assistance Pass helps you as you plan your visit.
-Have questions or want to share your experience using GAP?
-Drop us a line in comments below.
+We hope this information about the Universal Studios Hollywood Attraction Assistance Pass helps you as you plan your visit.
+Have questions or want to share your experience using AAP?
+Drop us a line in the comments below.